News

 2. Put one knee up with the blade of that skate flat.

-3. Using both hands on the knee that’s up, or, one on the knee and one on the ice, push yourself up with from the legs.
+3. Using both hands on the knee that’s up, or, one on the knee and one on the ice, push yourself up from the legs.

 4. Put both feet flat and close to each other.